-Right off the bat, my favorite primer for miniatures is Stynlyrez Surface Primer.
+Right off the bat, my favorite primer for miniatures is Stynylrez Surface Primer.
 It’s awesome and I love it with every part of my body.
 Even my pinky toes.

 What are the best primers for miniature painting?
 The best primers apply a very thin, even coat that provides a surface that the paint can stick to without filling in the crevices that create the figure’s details.
 Primers can be applied with spray cans, brushes, or airbrushes.
 Each application method has it’s own benefits and draw backs.